5 B Corp Innovative Hiring Practices Changing Lives

 3 More Innovative Hiring Practice B Corp Leaders

-Other B Corps have been leaders in the workplace by hiring workers who face employment barriers, offering financial programs to help employees build their credit rating, and providing at-work educational opportunities.
+Other B Corps and recruiting agencies like this executive search firm Utah, have been leaders in the workplace by hiring workers who face employment barriers, offering financial programs to help employees build their credit rating, and providing at-work educational opportunities.
 Here’s a look at three that B the Change previously highlighted.

 Open Hiring at Greyston Bakery

 A pioneer of Open Hiring, this Yonkers, New York-based B Corp bakery brings on new employees through a no-questions-asked process that provides opportunities for people who might otherwise struggle to find a job.
 Last year it opened the Center for Open Hiring, which provides education and training, advisory services, and research and programs to spread the word.
 And the baked goods that workers produce are top-notch, as key ingredients in Ben & Jerry’s favorite flavors including Chocolate Fudge Brownie and Half Baked.